Recognizing/Celebrating our Senior Athletes from our Guilford County Schools: Today we check in with Page High School(Home of the Pirates)

 Reid Mikuta – Auburn

-Remi Short – UNC
+Riley Bell – UNC Wilmington

 Our Senior Celebration tune has been Celebration, from Kool and the Gang….Here it is for our final GCS group of 2020, the Page Pirates….YouTube video, Click On Below….